Lex Luthor (1978 film series character): Superman Returns

-Superman Returns
+Superman Returns (2006)

 In Superman Returns, ignoring the events of Superman III and IV and (loosely) taking place years after Superman II, Luthor (now portrayed by Kevin Spacey) has been paroled from prison bent on revenge against Superman (now portrayed by Brandon Routh).
 Luthor funds his criminal operations by seducing a wealthy, elderly benefactor named Gertrude Vanderworth (portrayed by Noel Neill).
 Luthor's machinations once again concern real estate, as they did in the first two films.
 This time, he is assisted by his sidekick wealthy heiress Kitty Kowalski (portrayed by Parker Posey).
 He spends most of the film bald, only wearing a wig in his opening scene.

 Luthor plans to use Kryptonian crystals, like the one Superman used to create the Fortress of Solitude, to form a new continent, owned by Luthor, submerging the United States in the process and killing untold numbers of people.
 The landmass also has the added effect of sapping Superman's powers when he is in proximity, as Luthor has laced it with Kryptonite.
 While Superman is weakened, Luthor has his henchmen assault and torture him, before stabbing him with a shard of Kryptonite.
 Superman falls off the edge of the landmass into the Atlantic Ocean, presumably to his death.
 However, with the help of Lois Lane and Richard White, Superman recovers and hurls the landmass into space.
 After his scheme fails, Luthor uses a helicopter to escape capture, but it runs out of fuel stranding him on a deserted island with Kitty Kowalski as well as her dog.
 When she asks what they will eat, he looks at the dog hungrily.

-In other media

 Superman '78

 Sometime after the events of Superman II (ignoring the other Superman films), after Metropolis is suddenly attacked by a robot from outer space, which begins wreaking havoc on the streets while scanning the people and environment.
 Clark suits up as Superman and destroys the robot, taking its head and giving it to Luthor (who was recently released on parole) to analyze.

 Later, Lex brings Lois into his secret hideout and reveals he planted a receiver on Superman before Brainiac took him.
 He allows Lois to use his space transmitter to communicate with Superman, which Brainiac is quickly alerted to.
 Lex reveals his plan was for Brainiac to intercept the transmission so he could challenge the alien's intellect.
 However, it instead encourages Brainiac to excise Metropolis and shrink it to preserve it like he's done for the other civilizations, leading Lex to flee in a hot air balloon.